 Emergencies happen; is your organization prepared?
 The Department of Emergency Preparedness and Response recognizes that private businesses and organizations play an invaluable role in preparing for emergencies and enhancing the overall resilience of Norfolk.
-From large-scale events to localized incidents, organizations need to know where, when, and how to respond to minimize the impact to operations.
+From large-scale events to localized incidents, organizations need to know where, when, and how to respond to minimize the impact on operations.

-Under Norfolk’s Private Sector Emergency Support Function 19, our department supports the private sector through information sharing, partnership building and education.
+Under Norfolk’s Private Sector Emergency Support Function 19, our department supports the private sector through information sharing, partnership building, and education.

 Every organization wants to make decisions based on accurate and timely information.
 Multiple avenues of communication and tools are offered to the City’s partners via:

 - NWS Sewells Point Tide Gauge

 - NWS Wakefield Briefing Page

 - Situation Reports during an incident

 - Team Norfolk Business Partner Distribution List